DigitalProperties/Kiln-Control/README.md

 > T1050 - sets the temperature setpoint to 1050*f

 # Hardware
 - Max6675 with breakout
 - K-Type thermocouple
 - Arduino Nano
-- HC-06 Bluetooth TX/RX
+- HC-06 Bluetooth TX/RX (optional)
-- 1k ohm resistor
+- 1k ohm resistor (part of voltage divider for bluetooth)
-- 2k ohm resistor
+- 2k ohm resistor (also part of voltage divider)
-- Relay
+- 15amp or 20amp Relay (This depends on your wattage (watts/120 = minimum amps)

 *Notes:
 There is a 500ms delay within the loop to allow for the Max6675 chip to settle.
 Without this delay, the values are not useable. *